eswan18/gradual-typing-prez/premark_slides/intro.md

 1. Familiarity with statically-typed languages
 2. Familiarity with dynamically-typed languages
-3. Minimal exposure to basic Python code
+3. Some very basic exposure to Python code